srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/allocations.md

 Now that you know what allocation pools exist in your EDA instance, it is time to find out how these pools are used.

-The SReXperts 2025 topology that is deployed in the lab environment you work on uses EDA to deploy the fabric configuration over the three leafs and two spines that make up the DC1 topology.
+The DCF Partners Hackathon 2025 topology that is deployed in the lab environment you work on uses EDA to deploy the fabric configuration over the three leafs and two spines that make up the DC1 topology.

 -{{ diagram(url='srexperts/hackathon-diagrams/main/eda.drawio', title='EDA Managed nodes', page=0, zoom=1.5) }}-